Islam in the Dominican Republic

 Islam in the Dominican Republic is a minority religion.
 Accurate statistics of religious affiliation are difficult to calculate and there is a wide variation concerning the actual numerical amount.
-Although the majority of the population is Christian, Muslims have formed local organizations such as the Círculo Islámico de República Dominicana (The Islamic Circle of Dominican Republic) and the Islamic Center of the Dominican Republic (located in Miami).
-Currently, the Círculo Islámico estimates that Muslims number over 4,000 (most recent statistics), including of a good number of local converts.
-Most recently, there has been another organization, led by native born Muslim converts, the Entidad Islámica Dominicana or EID (Dominican Islamic Entity).
+Although the majority of the population is Christian, Muslim community is leaded by the Círculo Islámico de República Dominicana (The Islamic Circle of Dominican Republic).
+Currently, the Círculo Islámico estimates that Muslims number in Dominican Republic to about 30,000 Sunni Muslims, while the Comunidad Ibadi del Cibao has reported 10,000 Ibadi Muslims, including a good number of native Dominicans, majority of ibadi Muslims are native Cibaeños it is the fastest growing denomination of Islam in the Cibao region.